 Get In Touch

+Purging URLs at the Edge when its underlying content changes at the origin infrastructure may seem to be the best way to manage a website dynamic content.
+Or is it?
 In this post, we'll explore the pros and cons of purging, and offer an alternative when appropriate.

 The holiday shopping season is quickly approaching, which means that retailers will start seeing an uptick in traffic to their websites.
 While traffic increases certainly have the potential to positively impact the bottom line, surges in activity can also result in downtime, if you don't prepare.
 Why is this a problem?
 Even a minute of downtime can cost thousands - or hundreds of thousands - of dollars and can damage

 In order to provide a higher level of transport-layer security, Akamai will soon be introducing two notable changes to SSL/TLS support on our secure platform.
 These new features will upgrade your sites' SSL/TLS configuration to be consistent with new industry standards around encryption and certificates.

 A couple weeks ago, I had the pleasure to deliver an Ignite session at WebPerfDays NY.
 In my talk, I explained how humans have reached the top of the food chain by managing knowledge in better ways than other species (slides).
 One of the key differentiators in human management of knowledge is how we interact with one another socially.
 Bees don't tell bees from a different beehive where to find